 There may also be some holes caused by air bubbles when the mold forms.
 Fixing this is simple, as you’ll just need some putty for patching.
 Once the putty dries, remember to go over the area with sandpaper one last time to keep it smooth.

-Adding a primer gives your model a bit of texture, which makes it easier for the paint to adhere.
+Adding primer before painting resin models adds texture, which makes it easier for the paint to adhere.
 Begin by spraying on a single layer, then allowing the model to dry.
 Often experts apply two coats to ensure the surface has an even covering.

 The primer you use should align with the color of paint you’ll add.
 So use a white primer if you plan on painting with light colors but a black primer for darker colors.
 If your paint shades are somewhere in between, then try a grey primer.
 Using the right primer color is vital, as it makes bright colors look more eye-catching.